CyberCoder-IITM/HaloSpec/README.md

 ## Research Perspective

+This project was built to explore how speculative decoding behaves under real runtime variability rather than idealized benchmark conditions.

 This benchmark frames speculative draft_length selection as a non-stationary control problem.
 Rather than assuming a static optimal parameter, HaloSpec evaluates whether runtime-adaptive tuning can maintain stable latency under dynamic backend conditions and injected contention.